 The Waldorf School of Pittsburgh offers Early Childhood programs for children ages 18 months through 6 years.
 Each of these programs is designed to meet the subtle developmental needs of children of a particular age:

-- Little Friends Childcare, a half-day or full-day childcare program for children ages 18 months through 3 1/2 years
+- Little Friends Childcare, a full-day childcare program for children ages 18 months through 3 years

-- Morning Garden, a Parent-Child program for children from infancy through 4 years
+- Morning Garden, Parent-Child programs for children from infancy through 4 years

-- Nursery, a 3 or 5 day program with half and full-day options for children ages 3 and 4
+- Nursery, a 3-day program with half and full-day options for children ages 3 and 4

-- Kindergarten, a 5 day program with half and full-day options for children ages 4 through 6
+- Kindergarten, a 5-day program with half and full-day options for children ages 3 through 6

 More information about applying for our Early Childhood programs can be found here.